STIXProject/stixproject.github.io/idioms/indicator/c2-indicator/index.md

 ![IP Address Indicator Diagram](diagram.png)

 In the diagram above, the Indicator component contains the test: a CybOX [Address Object](/documentation/AddressObj/AddressObjectType/) with an `Address Value` of the IP to check for (10.0.0.0).
-The `Indicated TTP` then uses a [STIX Relationship](idioms/relationships) to link to a TTP that describes the indicator.
+The `Indicated TTP` then uses a [STIX Relationship](idioms/relationships) to link to a TTP that gives context as to why the test is relevant.
+In this case, that context is that the indicator indicates "C2 Behavior".
 Note that, besides the TTP, the indicator `Type` field is also used to give the indicator some context.

 ## XML